 The minuscule scales on anchovies are virtually nonexistent, and the skin is perfectly edible.
 Anchovy fillets are produced simply by gutting and brining them and then packing them in oil or salt.
 Anchovy paste is also produced to use as an ingredient.
 Spanish boquerones are pickled in vinegar, which makes them milder.

-Anchovies are notable in the culinary history of salt and condiments that provide umami, the savory "fifth taste" that adds depth and deliciousness to dishes.
+Anchovies are notable in the culinary history of salt and condiments that provide umami, the savory "fifth taste" that adds depth to dishes.
 They are the base of the Roman fermented fish sauce garum.
 Today, many sauces use anchovies to provide umami, including Worcestershire sauce, remoulade sauce, and fish sauces such as Vietnamese nuac mom and Thai nam pla.

 Many recipes use anchovies for a punch of flavor where the anchovies are neither recognizable visually nor by the taste buds.
 Anchovies are often that secret ingredient that you just can't put your finger on, the one that makes the recipe pop.